indexed-finance/docs/protocol/fees.md

 | Exit         | 0.5                   | 0 - 0.1            | -              | 0.1             | 1             | 5                |
 | Management   | -                     | 0.95 - 1.95        | 0 - 1          | -               | -             | -                |

 _(Values accurate to the best of our knowledge as of June 19th, 2021.
-Sources: documentation of the various protocols, etherscan)_
+Sources: documentation of the various protocols, Etherscan)_